Jiroda/MusicPlaylistManager/README.md

 * In the case of update the song ids present in the change file will represent the final state of the playlist.
 * In order to avoid iterating through the Arraylist of playlists for each change to a playlist present in the changes file, I have decided to go with a HashMap with the playlistId and UserId as a complex key and the List of songs as the value.
-  This would cut short the complexity from O(N) to O(1) when it comes to fetching the songs based on userId and playlistId and another O(1) to remove and add/update values in the map.
+  This would cut short the complexity from O(N) to O(1) (N is the total number of playlists) when it comes to fetching the songs based on userId and playlistId and another O(1) to remove and add/update values in the map.
 * Once all the changes are applied, reconversion from hashmap to JSON will take O(K) complexity where K is the number of entries in the hashmap.

 ####  How to run the application